memgraph/docs/docs/reference-guide/query-modules/module-file-utilities.md

 ### `mg.get_module_files`

-Returns the value of a `is_editable` flag and the absolute path of each Python query module file in all the query module directories.
+Returns the value of an `is_editable` flag and the absolute path of each Python query module file in all the query module directories.

 Example of a Cypher query: